-The draft framework outlines how the joint commissioning of services for children and young people with SEND in Norfolk will be developed and put into place according to the requirements of the Children’s and Families Act 2014 (please see Appendix A of the joint commissioning framework document).
+Our draft framework outlines how the joint commissioning of services for children and young people with SEND in Norfolk will be developed and put into place.
+This is according to the requirements of the Children and Families Act 2014 (please see Appendix A of the framework document).

-The new Speech and Language Therapy Service will begin on 4 April 2016, delivered across Norfolk by East Coast Community Healthcare (ECCH) as an integrated service for children and young people aged 0-19 years of age which will link children and young people’s education and health needs throughout Norfolk.
+The new speech and language therapy service began on 4 April 2016.
+It is delivered across Norfolk by East Coast Community Healthcare (ECCH), as a service for children and young people aged 0-19 years-old.

-This Service has been jointly commissioned by Norfolk County Council and the Clinical Commissioning Groups (CCGs) for Norwich, North Norfolk, South Norfolk and West Norfolk to ensure that Norfolk’s services meet new national legislation providing a more joined up and accessible service.
+The service is jointly commissioned by us and the Clinical Commissioning Groups (CCGs) for Norwich, North Norfolk, South Norfolk and West Norfolk.
+This is to ensure that Norfolk’s services meet national legislation, to provide a more joined-up and accessible service.

-Children, Young People, Families and partners were involved in designing the new service which includes a new helpline service for families with a strong focus on providing support and training to parents and those working with children and young people.
-This will ensure that everyone is working collectively to support children’s speech and language development with minimal disruption to their education.
+Children, young people, families and partners were involved in designing the service.
+It includes a new helpline service for families, with a strong focus on providing support and training to parents and those working with children and young people.
+This will ensure that everyone is working collectively to support children’s speech and language development, with minimal disruption to their education.

 All children and young people that currently benefit from speech and language therapy will continue to do so under the new arrangements.
-There will be a process to ensure a smooth transition of this service to ECCH during which referral / contact arrangements will be finalised and communicated.
+There will be a process to ensure a smooth transition of this service to ECCH, during which referral and contact arrangements will be finalised and communicated.